qin-guan/qin-guan/README.md

 I build questionable things every now and then.
 These days I write code for <https://data.gov.sg>.

-Some of my work for CodeCollab can be found [here](https://gitlab.com/groups/codecollab-io/-/archived).
+Previously, I worked on <https://codecollab.io>.
+Some of my works can be found [here](https://gitlab.com/groups/codecollab-io/-/archived).

 [Website](https://qinguan.me)